END-1300 Introduction to Electroneurodiagnostic Technology

 3 Credits

-Discussion of clinical significance of epileptiform patterns, pharmacological effects on EEG recordings, EEG correlation of infection, and vascular and structural disease.
-Presentation and discussion of criteria for specialized recording techniques used in prolonged EEG recordings and specialized areas of the hospital, such as intensive care and operating room.
+Discussion of clinical significance of epileptiform patterns, pharmacological effects on EEG recordings, EEG correlation of infection, and vascular and structural disease in adult and pediatric patients.
+Presentation and discussion of criteria for specialized recording techniques used in prolonged EEG recordings and specialized areas of the hospital, such as intensive care and epilepsy monitoring units.
 Discussion of EEG signal analysis.

 Lecture: 2 hours.
 Laboratory: 2 hours

-Prerequisite(s): END-1350 Introduction to EEG, or departmental approval.
+Prerequisite(s): END-1300 Introduction to Electroneurodiagnostic Technology, END-1350 Introduction to Electroencephalography (EEG), and END-1312 Cardiopulmonary Anatomy and Physiology, or departmental approval.

 END-1500 Basic Evoked Potentials